qmk/qmk_firmware/docs/features/tap_dance.md

 };
 ```

-#### Example 4: 'Quad Function Tap-Dance' {#example-4}
+#### Example 4: 'Quad Function Tap Dance' {#example-4}

 By [DanielGGordon](https://github.com/danielggordon)

-Allow one key to have 4 (or more) functions, depending on number of presses, and if the key is held or tapped.
+Allows one key to have 4 (or more) functions, depending on number of presses and if the key is held or tapped.
 Below is a specific example:
 *  Tap = Send `x`
 *  Hold = Send `Control`
 *  Double Tap = Send `Escape`
 *  Double Tap and Hold = Send `Alt`

-You will need a few things that can be used for 'Quad Function Tap-Dance'.
+You will need a few things that can be used for "Quad Function Tap Dance".

-You'll need to add these to the top of your `keymap.c` file, before your keymap.
+You'll need to add these to the top of your `keymap.c` file, before your keymap:

 ```c
 typedef enum {